autoreleasefool/fourteenth-clue-kit/README.md

 ## Contributing

-Write your changes and make sure you test them!
-This engine boasts nearly 100% code coverage and expects precise conformance to the rules of the game. swift test
+1. Write your changes.
+If possible, test them with `swift test`.
-Install SwiftLint for styling conformance:
+2. Install SwiftLint for styling conformance:
-Run swiftlint from the root of the repository.
+   - Run `swiftlint` from the root of the repository.
-There should be no errors or violations.
+   - There should be no errors or violations.
 If there are, please fix them before opening a PR.
-Open a PR with your changes 👍
+3. Open a PR with your changes 👍
-CI will run your changes and ensure they build and pass all tests on Linux and macOS